hen3kr8/Fibonacci-variant-generator/readme.md

 # Forecasting Fibonacci with attention

+### Note: This project does not contain the cystic fibrosis patient data as described in my CV (due to data privacy).
+The code and models used are however largely the same.

 This model forecasts the next 10 elements of a variant of the fibonacci sequence by combining static and timeseries data using an attention mechanism.

 ![A diagram of the model architecture](images/att_architecture_diagram.PNG)